National Vision (NASDAQ:EYE) Releases FY 2021 Earnings Guidance

 National Vision (NASDAQ:EYE) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $1.280-$1.330 for the period, compared to the Thomson Reuters consensus estimate of $1.340.
 The company issued revenue guidance of $2.04 billion-$2.06 billion, compared to the consensus revenue estimate of $2.07 billion.

-Several research firms have commented on EYE.
-Bank of America cut National Vision from a buy rating to an underperform rating and cut their target price for the company from $63.00 to $50.00 in a research note on Friday, November 12th.
-The Goldman Sachs Group cut National Vision from a buy rating to a neutral rating and dropped their price objective for the stock from $59.00 to $57.00 in a research note on Monday, November 15th.
-William Blair reiterated an outperform rating on shares of National Vision in a research note on Wednesday, November 10th.
-BMO Capital Markets upped their price objective on National Vision from $48.00 to $51.00 and gave the stock a market perform rating in a research note on Friday, August 13th.
-Finally, Citigroup upped their price objective on National Vision from $63.00 to $70.00 and gave the stock a buy rating in a research note on Friday, October 29th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and six have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of Buy and an average target price of $60.56.
+EYE has been the topic of a number of research analyst reports.
+The Goldman Sachs Group cut National Vision from a buy rating to a neutral rating and cut their price target for the stock from $59.00 to $57.00 in a report on Monday, November 15th.
+Bank of America cut National Vision from a buy rating to an underperform rating and cut their target price for the stock from $63.00 to $50.00 in a report on Friday, November 12th.
+Loop Capital increased their target price on National Vision from $51.00 to $55.00 and gave the stock a hold rating in a report on Friday, August 13th.
+William Blair reiterated an outperform rating on shares of National Vision in a report on Wednesday, November 10th.
+Finally, Citigroup increased their target price on National Vision from $63.00 to $70.00 and gave the stock a buy rating in a report on Friday, October 29th.
+One analyst has rated the stock with a sell rating, three have given a hold rating and six have issued a buy rating to the stock.
+Based on data from MarketBeat, National Vision currently has an average rating of Buy and a consensus target price of $60.56.

 National Vision Holdings, Inc engages in the retail of optical products.
 It operates through the following segments: Owned and Host, Legacy, and Corporate/Other.
 The Owned and Host segment consists of America’s Best and Eyeglass World brands.
 The Legacy segment involves operations of, and supplies inventory and lab processing services.